 How Do You Make a Contact Agreement?

+The legality of a contact agreement varies from state-to-state.
 Adoption agencies and adoption attorneys have experience with contact agreements.
 They will help you to draft the agreement you need.
-The contact will include the type of contact the birth mother will be granted as well as the frequency.
+The agreement will include the type of contact the birth mother will be granted as well as the frequency.
 This should be as specific as possible.
 For example, a birth mother may state that she would like to see the child four times each year.
 If the adoptive parents agree to this, the contact agreement should state how long each visit will be and where it will take place.

 What Happens if the Adoptive Parents Move?